-PSI Page : # The victim suffered substantial bodily injury or serious bodily injury.
-1. 2.
-The offender has a prior history of such offenses.
+1. The victim suffered substantial bodily injury or serious bodily injury.
+2. The offender has a prior history of such offenses.
 Prior history could be dependent on number of victims, length of involvement, number of incidents, or continued involvement subsequent to arrest.
 3. The offense was characterized by extreme cruelty or depravity.
 4. The victim was unusually vulnerable.
-4. 5.
-There existed a relationship of special trust or offender was in position of authority over victim(s).
+5. There existed a relationship of special trust or offender was in position of authority over victim(s).
 6. Offender has previously failed to complete treatment or has completed treatment and re- offended.
-7. The suspect was not a member of the victim's immediate family.
-7. 8.
-The defendant exhibited grooming, stalking or enticing behaviors.
-9. Other (Specify) Mitigating Circumstances 1.
+7. The defendant exhibited grooming, stalking or enticing behaviors.
+8. Other (Specify) Mitigating Circumstances 1.
 The offense represents a single incident with the offender having no prior history of such offenses.
 2. The offender was exceptionally cooperative with law enforcement.
-3. Incest offender has strong, supportive family relationships.
-2. 3.
-4. Offender is a good candidate for a recognized treatment program.
+3. Offender is a good candidate for a recognized treatment program.
 Substance abuse treatment may be appropriate if the offense was specifically substance related.
-5. Developmental disabilities of the offender may be considered in mitigation if highly structured alternatives can be utilized to control the offender's criminal behavior.
-6. Other (Specify) OFFENDE R NAME: DATE SCORED: SCORER'S S NAME: Rev.4 /2007
+4. Developmental disabilities of the offender may be considered in mitigation if highly structured 4. alternatives can be utilized to control the offender's criminal behavior.
+5. Other (Specify) 0.
+OFFENDER NAME: DATE SCORED: SCORER'S